Nordes/vagrant-kube-provision/README.md

 ## Gitlab - DevOps integration
 If you wish to use the devops integration, you will have to update the ConfigMap regarding the host resolution (`kube-lb`) in order to resolve the hostname we've given to our machines.
 This is mainly because we use a hostname instead of an IP address (192.168.5.50).

-_To be added before the prometeus line:_
+_To be added before the prometheus line:_
 ```yaml
         hosts {
            192.168.5.50 kube-lb
            fallthrough
         }
 ```

+For Prometheus, you will have to create a NFS volume shared between the worker-nodes.
+This is because you will most likely want to install it with multiple replicas.

+How to create NFS on Ubuntu: https://www.digitalocean.com/community/tutorials/how-to-set-up-an-nfs-mount-on-ubuntu-18-04

 ## Futur part in the project
 1. I would like to make the `Vagrantfile` more configurable.
 Which mean, you could select the network by adding some option when running the vagrant file.
 This will allow to use either let's say `weave`, `flannel` or `calico`.